steppi/steppi.github.io/_posts/2021-10-01-fermi-dirac.md

 geometric mean of the resulting odds ratios.
 A discussion of the merits of this method in comparison to others can be found in a highly relevant paper by Satopää et al[[13]](#13).
-In the case of FiDEL, the scores output by different classifiers are converted to calibrated probabilities through the authors physics inspired variant of Platt scaling, and then combined in this way.
+In the case of FiDEL, the scores output by different classifiers are converted to calibrated probabilities through the author's physics inspired variant of Platt scaling, and then combined in this way.